What is Contribution Margin After Marketing (CMAM)?

 Contribution margin after marketing (CMAM) refers to the amount of money generated for each unit sold after deducting the variable costs and marketing expenses incurred by a company.
 Contribution margin after marketing is similar to contribution margin, but the company must account for the marketing costs incurred when promoting the product to potential buyers with information about the company’s products.
 CMAM tells you if the net sales are enough to cover the total variable costs and how much of the net sales is left to cover fixed expenses.

-The variable cost component comprises expenses that fluctuate with changes in production levels.
+The variable cost component is comprised of expenses that fluctuate with changes in production levels.
 Examples of variable costs include raw materials, direct labor, inventory, sales commission, and shipping costs.
 Fixed costs, on the other hand, are costs that remain fixed even when there are changes in the production levels.
 Examples of fixed costs include rent, equipment lease, management salaries, and advertising.

 Marketing Expense in Contribution Margin: Is it Fixed or Variable?

 Marketing expense is categorized as a fixed cost since companies allocate money that they plan to spend over a particular period and will aim to spend the monthly or annual marketing budget.
-At the same time, there is an element of marketing expense that is considered variable.
+At the same time, there are some elements of marketing expense can be considered variable.
 For example, sales commission is directly correlated to the volume of sales during a specific period.

 Depending on the industry, the fixed market expense may see seasonal variations where a company may allocate more funds to the marketing department to take advantage of a revenue surge or increased demand for specific products.